"Daisy" Nail Art Is Trending—& We Have Your Easy Step-By-Step Tutorial

 If you follow Lomeli's instructions, your nails should shape up something like the final design, above.
 Once you've got the daisy-print technique down and want to try a different spin, Instagram is full of inspiration.

-Here, NYC-based influencer Tiffany M. Battle created a chic daisy manicure using a chartreuse green base, daisies dotted with cream-colored petals, and a navy blue center.
+Here, NYC-based influencer Tiffany M. Battle created a chic daisy manicure using a chartreuse green base, daisies dotted with cream-coloured petals, and a navy blue centre.

 Get creative with a rainbow bouquet dotted over a naked nail, like nail pro and brand founder Jin Soon Choi.